TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 ![PastedGraphic-1](https://github.com/TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/assets/13140376/eefe7604-146f-4686-a6c7-6717a9a7c7fd)

-Thanks to Jing Mai from team MPKU@Peking University for find this bug.
+Thanks to Jing Mai from team MPKU@Peking University for finding this bug.

 Please use this script to correct the error: